-- 1. Immediately complete the OSHA Safety Inspection Report and send to the OCIP SHD as soon as possible, along with the photographs, photograph log and job comments regarding each alleged violation including abatement action taken.
-This will considerably help establish the Contractor's and all Subcontractors' position in contesting any citations. - 2.
-Any citations received by the job should be sent immediately to your corporate office with a copy to the project safety director. - 3.
+1. Immediately complete the OSHA Safety Inspection Report and send to the OCIP SHD as soon as possible, along with the photographs, photograph log and job comments regarding each alleged violation including abatement action taken.

+- This will help considerably in establishing the Contractor's and all Subcontractors' position in contesting any citations. - 2.
+Any citations received by the job should be sent immediately to your corporate office with a copy to the project Safety Director. - 3.
 Under no circumstances should an employee who has filed a complaint with OSHA be discharged or laid off because of the complaint filed, as such action is a serious violation of the OSHA law.